-Attracting professionals, celebrities and some truly impractical outfits, the London Marathon is a 26.2 mile race around the streets of London.
-One of the key London events in spring, it attracts just as many supporters as participants, and the atmosphere on the day is something truly remarkable.
-If you're out and about on the afternoon of marathon day, expect to see weary runners propping up the bar at pubs across the capital.
-Those who'd like to run can enter by ballot or take up a fundraising place via their favourite charity.
+Attracting professionals, celebrities and some truly ludicrous outfits, the London Marathon is a 26.2-mile race around the streets of London.
+One of the key London events in spring, it attracts just as many supporters as participants, and the atmosphere on the day is absolutely buzzing, whatever the weather.

 Where is the London Marathon?

-The route starts south of the Thames at Blackheath and passes through Greenwich before crossing the river over Tower Bridge.
+The marathon route starts south of the Thames at Blackheath and passes through Greenwich before crossing the river over Tower Bridge.
 It then continues through central London before finishing in glory in front of Buckingham Palace.

-When is the 2018 London Marathon?
+When is the 2020 London Marathon?